cuffery/ds_interview_prep/Product_Sense.md

 - **Drive, Not Ride:** You might not be the CEO of the product, but you are a leader.
 Show this by driving the interview forward.
 Be relatively exhaustive in your response to a question – **discuss the benefits and tradeoffs**, **the short-term and long-term benefits**, etc. – and back up your answers with reasons.
 Don’t go overboard, though.
 If you find your interviewer is asking many follow-up questions and you’re only giving short responses each time, you might be riding and not driving.
 On the other hand, if you’re concerned you’re going into too much detail, ask your interviewer if he’d like you to expand.

-# Metric Sense
+## Metric Sense

-Diagnose metric movement
+Another big part of Product DS interview.
+Usually you will need to answer questions like:
+- **Diagnose metric movement**: why did my X metric drop Y% this week?

-How would you measure the success of XYZ? (designing A/B tests; quasi-experimental techniques)
+- **How would you measure the success of XYZ?** e.g. Facebook Stories; Google Drive; Airbnb Categories (designing A/B tests; quasi-experimental techniques)

-Should we launch ABC feature? (define product metrics, brainstorm features)
+- **Should we launch ABC feature?** (define product success metrics, understand tradeoffs and ecosystem impact)

-## Product Metrics Definition

-e.g. “how would you measure the success of Facebook dating”?

-**Step 1: Clarity the product & Its Purpose and users**

-We need to start by defining the problem.
-This can be done by clarifying the business purpose behind the product, the product’s goal, who this feature is for, and what the user flow looks like, etc.

-**Step 2: Explain the product and business goal**

-tie it back to company mission

-“to build for the future with a solution that’s **flexible, helpful, and inspires innovation**.”

-“to enable a hybrid work experience that enhances collaboration, strengthens human connection, and increases wellbeing for people—wherever they are and however they work.”

-**Step 3: Define success metrics**

-It is crucial to determine and measure the main actions a user needs to take in order to drive the product and business goal.
-[Acquisition - Activation - Engagement - Retention - Revenue]

-## Diagnosing Metrics Change
+### Diagnosing Metrics Change

 **Step 1: Scope out the metric change**